open-telemetry/opentelemetry.io/content/en/docs/concepts/sampling/index.md

 The primary downside to head sampling is that it is not possible to make a sampling decision based on data in the entire trace.
 For example, you cannot ensure that all traces with an error within them are sampled with head sampling alone.
-For this situation and many others, you need Tail Sampling.
+For this situation and many others, you need tail sampling.

 ## Tail Sampling